JackCuthbert/dotfiles/readme.md

 > By this point you should have set up an internet connection with `netctl` so we can download packages.
 We will be installing `NetworkManager` instead to manage connections going forward.

-This is by no means a comprehensive list and more software may be required later installed via AUR.
-This is the bare minumum for my configuration to work as I expect.
+This is by no means a comprehensive list and more software may be required later (like nvidia or intel drivers, system-specific tweaks, and software, etc).

 ```bash
 sudo pacman -Syu \